by Gregory James

 Notice that the more you like someone the more you find them attractive in appearance.
 It may seem like you are attracted because someone is beautiful, but notice that when they offer even a little bit of reciprocation of your observation – when the one you see as beautiful starts to also enjoy you – suddenly that person becomes the most beautiful person in the world to you!
 It is your own eyes doing the seeing, no?
 And it is your heart and mind doing the observing, too.
 Therefore, the deeper the feelings, the more pronounced the observations – either way.
 And everybody – absolutely everyone – likes to observe beauty!
 What we each see as “beauty” is subjective; yet, we all naturally seek it – and this is an objective fact.
 Little do we know, we seek it in ourselves.
 It makes great sense, therefore, to understand the nature of how we observe!

 What if I were to say that you are stupid and stinky?
 You would most assuredly disagree!
-You know that you are intelligent to a reasonable standard, and that your personal hygiene is adequate.
+You believe you are intelligent to a reasonable standard, and that your personal hygiene is adequate.
 So, does my statement actually cause you to be stupid and stinking, anymore than my statement would cause you to be beautiful?
 You may argue that one statement is true, while the other is false, but this remains your opinion – your observation of my statements.
 Maybe I really see you as beautiful, while someone else really observes that you are stupid and stinky.
 They may be “wrong” – but that’s surely not how they’ll see it!

 In any case, it is likely that the only statement you will choose to accept as “true” is the statement that you prefer, while the other statement – you would insist – is “untrue”.
 Yet, this is still only your opinion.
 Whether your observation is subjective or objective – because it belongs to you, the subject – it carries a degree of subjectivity no matter what (in fact, if we are to actually be objective, we must consider this).
 Of course, the same is true for others as well.
 Yet a profound and odd dynamic occurs nonetheless: Your observations have no more to do with others than their observations have to do with you, yet you will identify with others’ observations all the same.
 If I insult you, you are offended; if I compliment you, you are gratified.
 Have you considered why?